vox-1/vox-1.github.io/index.md

 ## Research Interests

-- Deep Learning
+>- Deep Learning
+>
+>
+>

-- Computational mesh
+>- Computational mesh
+>
+>

 ## Education

+- Nanjing University of Aeronautics and Astronautics                                                                                                           2020-.

+- Nanjing University of Information and Technology                                                                                                             2015-2019